 The Write Stuff.

 We will also use The Write Stuff for non-fiction, planning our own units in The Write Stuff style and using some of Jane’s fantastic units too.
 Children will write a range of styles from newspaper reports, recounts and persuasive writing during their time at Newhall Juniors.
-They will have 1 hour of Writing per day and will cover fiction, non-fiction and, once a term, a poem.
+They will have 1 hour of Writing per day and will cover a range of fiction, non-fiction and poetry throughout the year.

 Spelling Shed at home.

-Spelling Shed at home will continue as before.
-For new starters, they have their Spelling Shed personal login in their red reading diary.
+Children are encouraged to access Spelling Shed at least 4 times a week at home.
+All children have their Spelling Shed personal login in their reading diary.
 They will be able to access their spellings for the week and take part in games.
 Then, once a week, during their rewards assembly, the top three children from their class will be awarded a certificate as well as being rewarded with prizes for their avatar on Spelling Shed.
 We hope to build a sense of competition between the classes and year groups to win each week too.